All deaths should be registered within five days unless a coroner is investigating the circumstances of the death.

 the person who is arranging the funeral (that is, the person instructing the funeral director)

-The medical certificate issued by the doctor or hospital.
+The medical certificate issued by the doctor or hospital must be brought to the appointment.

 - passport (if applicable)